-Despite all the things mentioned above and despite the so popular Romanian expression: “Romania is such a beautiful country but.. too bad it is inhabited” (which I cannot deny, by the way 🙂 ), we found some alternatives to all these deficiencies, in order to enjoy more the pro`s and to forget, at least for a day or two, about the con`s.
+Despite all the things mentioned above and despite the so popular Romanian expression: “Romania is such a beautiful country but too bad it is inhabited” (which I cannot deny, by the way 🙂 ), we found some alternatives to all these deficiencies.
+So that we can enjoy more the pros and to forget, at least for a day or two, about the cons.

-How?
 By enjoying more the beautiful nature that is surrounding us.
 By doing more sports.
-By enjoying more the four seasons.
+Also by enjoying the four seasons.
 By appreciating more the so deficient but cheap transportation system.
-By simply exploring the amazing local and legendary landscapes.
+And by simply exploring the amazing local and legendary landscapes.

 Our way to do this is by…cycling!
 Using professional or less professional bikes, having a bigger or lower budget, through fields, hills or even mountains and with a lot of will!

 We decided to make an article for each and every bike trail, using our personal thoughts and guiding you step by step.
 The targeted areas include the following: Transylvania (Sighișoara and Sibiu area), Brașov area, Piatra Craiului Mountains, Baiului Mountains, a little bit of the northern part of Moldavia County, the surroundings of Ploiești and a little bit of Cluj County towards the Western Carpathians.

 Some of the trails are easier while others are harder.
 But none of them is impossible to do.

 To start from the very beginning, we chose an easy trail as the first one.
 It is a one day trail, through the fields surrounding Bucharest, with no ups and downs, the major attraction being the “Black” Bison Reservation (Romanian: Zimbrăria Neagră).
 The reservation belongs to the Bucșani Forest Administration which is situated in Dâmbovița County, about 50 km North West of Bucharest.